Search for baryon junctions in photonuclear processes and isobar collisions at RHIC

-The valence quarks carry electric charge, the question is whether at the same time they also carry the baryon quantum number.
-In the following discussions we refer electric charge as ``charge" for simplicity.
-One of the most straightforward investigations of whether valence quarks carry baryon number is to study the correlations of charge and baryon stopping in A+A collisions.
-Recent measurements of the Breit-Wheeler process in A+A collisions at RHIC~\cite{STAR:2018ldd} ($\gamma+\gamma\rightarrow e^+e^-$) and the LHC~\cite{ATLAS:2018pfw} ($\gamma+\gamma\rightarrow \mu^+\mu^-$) show that the experimental measurements, even in violent A+A collisions, match well with the QED calculations~\cite{Brandenburg:2021lnj}.
-Such QED calculations are performed with the assumption that projectile and target nuclear charge distributions maintain their trajectory and velocity throughout the course of the collisions.
-This seems to point to the possibility of a small charge stopping at the initial stage.
 It is actually challenging to perform an experimental measurement of charge stopping.
 It was proposed in the 1990s to use the forward bremsstrahlung to measure the charge stopping at the initial impact~\cite{Jeon:1998tq}.
 And while this was a creative idea, it is a very difficult proposal for experiments without a successful follow-up.
 For a recent proposal in this direction, we refer the readers to Ref~\cite{Park:2021ljg}.
-Another possibility is to directly measure the charge excess from the final-stage hadrons at the midrapidity.
+Another possibility is to directly measure the charge excess from the final-stage hadrons at the mid-rapidity.